Berkh Thermal Power Plant

 The Berkh Power Plant is a coal-fired power station in Berkh, Batnorov, Khentii Province, Mongolia.

 History

 The power station was commissioned on 24 June 2024 in an opening ceremony attended by Prime Minister Luvsannamsrain Oyun-Erdene.

 Technical specifications

 The power station has an installed generation capacity of 21 MW.
-It acts also as the heat generation center to heat up residential and commercial buildings around it.
+It acts also as district heating to heat up residential and commercial buildings around it.